amicoin/amicoin-old/doc/amicoin/DevelopmentGoals.md

 address is the right one.
 To make it easier for users, we need to make using crypto-currency as easy as using e-mail...

-One feature that AMICoin will develop is Friendly Addresses:
+To this end, one feature that AMICoin will develop is "friendly addresses":
 Users who send coins will send them to an address like `joe.smith@abc.com` or just `Joe Smith`.
 It will be the responsibility of wallet software to translate this to a specific crypto-address like `t1dXqTEP1UHvvtBN9JNMG9vDcPAQjU7goAe` but users will not see this.
 At the same time a global